Not every cloud has a silver lining

 How do I know whether a cloud provider will protect my data sufficiently?

 We get asked this a lot, and our answer is always that data protection starts at home.
 Before contacting any provider you need to assess what security level is necessary for the data and applications you want to move to the cloud.
 Once this is established, you can start worrying about the supplier.
 Research their security policies, search for independent third-party attestation – and don’t forget to check if you can monitor the security controls and practices.
 If you do all this, you’ll have a picture of how your data will be protected.

 If my cloud provider is Safe Harbour compliant, do I need a EU model contract as well?

 Since October 6 2015 you can no longer rely on the Safe Harbour framework for transfers of personal data from the EU to the USA.
-If you are still using a US cloud provider and transferring personal data on the basis of Safe Harbour, our advice is to conclude EC model contracts as soon as possible.
-A lot of cloud providers are yet to act on this development: we can help you make the shift.
+If you are still using a US cloud provider, our advice is to to verify if your cloud provider has a Privacy Shield certification for the specific transfer at hand.
+If not, conclude EC model contracts as soon as possible.
+We can help you make the shift.